Tusharmohanpuria/Movie-Explorer/README.md

    cd frontend
    npm run build

-Deploy the dist folder as static site on render.com.
+Deploy the dist folder as a static site on render.com.